ray0711/miscale2garmin/README.md

 - project is prepared to work with the ESP32 board with the charging module (red LED indicates charging).
 I based my version on the Li-ion 18650 battery;
 - program for ESP32 has implemented UART debug mode, you can verify if everything is working properly;
 - after switching the device on, blue LED will light up for a moment to indicate that the module has started successfully;
-- if the data are acquired correctly in the next step, the blue LED will flash for a moment 2 times;
+- if the data are acquired correctly in the next step, blue LED will flash for a moment 2 times;
-- if there is an error, e.g. the data is incomplete, no connection to the WiFi network or the MQTT broker, the blue LED will light up for 5 seconds;
+- if there is an error, e.g. the data is incomplete, no connection to the WiFi network or the MQTT broker, blue LED will light up for 5 seconds;
 - program implements the battery level and voltage measurement (beta version), which are sent together with the scale data in topic MQTT;
 - device has 2 buttons, the first green is the reset button (monostable), the red one is the battery power switch (bistable).